damianhakert/damianhakert.github.io/source/posts/2016-05-11-git-repository-pricing.html.md

 | 11 collaborators | depended on repos | $99 |$25	| $0
 | Unlimited	| | N/A	| N/A | $0

-2) Pricing depended on the number of repos

 It’s awesome that repositories have become table stakes across the market.
+We detailed our thinking about [why GitLab will be free now and free forever](https://about.gitlab.com/gitlab-com/#why-gitlab-com-will-be-free-forever) in [2015](https://gitlab.com/gitlab-com/www-gitlab-com/commit/e7e2faec2eca5d35629504b4435358615147fbec).
-We truly believe it will lead to better development practices since developers will no longer be constrained with physical storage or with financial limitations.
+We truly believe it will
+lead to better development practices since developers will no longer be constrained with physical storage or with financial limitations.
 However, with more repositories, we assume developers will write more code and seek out more contributors to collaborate on your projects.
 While the news of GitHub’s pricing is great if you have a lot of repos, it is not so helpful to people who have a lot of contributors.
-In fact, the per contributor price actually went up.
 At GitLab, we strongly believe that “everyone can contribute.”
 This message is exemplified not only in how we build our own products but also in how we price them.
 On GitLab.com, our free SaaS version, we offer unlimited private repositories, unlimited contributors, and unlimited CI runners, all for free.